 Hurricane Power is a participant in the UAMPS Smart Energy Home Energy Savings Appliance Incentive program.
-This program offers electric customers who purchase new appliances a rebate off the purchase price on qualifying appliances.
+This program offers electric customers who purchase LED light bulbs and new appliances a rebate off the purchase price on qualifying appliances.
 For more information and an application visit the UAMPS Smart Energy Appliance Incentive web site and click on the Home Energy Savings Program link or call toll free 1-888-365-1588.

 For more energy saving tips in the home, please visit the U.S. Department of Energy Energy Savers web site.

-If you are thinking of installing renewable energy equipment download, print, fill out, and turn in the following documents to the Power Department.
+If you are thinking of installing renewable energy equipment download, print, fill out, and turn in the following documents to the Power and Building Department.

-The Hurricane Power Department publishes it's own set of standards and drawings for the design and installation of power distribution systems.
-The latest revision to these standards was March 20, 2008.
-A PDF version of the Standards and Drawings documents can be downloaded by clicking on the items below.
+The Hurricane Power Department publishes it's own set of standards and drawings for the design and installation of underground power distribution systems.
+Download PDF versions of the Standards and Drawings documents using the links below.